wellsinprice/wellsG/README.md

 - 👀 I’m interested in Data Science, Artificial Intelligence, Bioinformatics, and Computational Neuroscience.
 - 🌱 I’m currently learning about bioinformatics, animal physiology, and R.
 -   I'm currently programming in bash and python.
 - 📫 How to reach me ...
-Linkedin or a DM here.
+Linkedin

 <!---
 wellsG/wellsG is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.